-Do all men need to get screened for prostate cancer?
+Do all men need prostate cancer screening?

 Around the time you turn 40, you can have a discussion with your primary care provider about if and when you should begin screening for prostate cancer.
 The decision to screen for prostate cancer is an individual one based on factors such as age, health history, family history, symptoms and each person’s individual risk factors.